bonitasoft/bonita-doc/md/widget-properties.md

 ### URL's

-When you need to use an URL to the Bonita tomcat (an API call, a link to an other page / form ...), **do not hard code the server root.**
+When you need to reference a Bonita internal URL (an API call, a link to an other page / form ...), **do not hard code the server root. (eg: `/bonita` in a Development environment)**
 You have the possibility to **use relative paths** in the widget properties / data.

 So, instead of writing